dordijetripkovic/shinny_maccor/README.md

 # shinny_maccor
-Shinn app for reading and analyzing Maccor files
+Shinny app for reading and analyzing Maccor files

+I am using it for learning GIT